Avixcn/WHSTechNotes/journal.md

 # January 6, 2026

 Over the break I had many different ways to access technology one main way was through my phone.
 I use my phone for many different things but i mainly use it to talk to friends or listen to music.
 Another way i used technology over the break was through my xbox.
 I use my xbox to play video games with my friends, watch youtube, etc. I also used technology to watch movies and shows with family.

+# January 12, 2026

+Safe places are needed on the internet to help prevent bad influences for kids.
+It is also needed to possibly help people have more fun and not have to worry about others who take things too seriously.
+Autcraft was designed to create a private mincraft server specifically to be safe and welcoming fo autistic children.
+This can be used to help Minecraft become a more healthy environment not filled with people who may be disrespectful and might make the expirence not as enjoyable.
+If developers ignored saftey and inclusion the game may overall get hate from people who may feel left out which might risk the games career as a whole.